So, you have confirmed that you have a rat in your house!

 Take a look here for more homemade rat repellent options.
 They are all worth considering as part of your DIY rat control process.

-Knowing how to get rid of rats means following a confirmed process that has been successful multiple times in the past.
-The tips I’ve given you on this page are exactly what I do to get rid of them.
+Knowing how to get rid of rats means following a confirmed process that has been successful multiple times.
+The tips I’ve given you on this page are what I do to get rid of them.

 The process is simple: